nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

      Health reports are created that can be compared with the ones produced during preupgrade preparations.
 Investigate carefully any errors or discrepancies.

 ## Questions, Feedback, and Contributing
-Ask questions and get support via the [forums](https://devops.nuagenetworks.net/forums/) on the [MetroÆ site](https://devops.nuagenetworks.net/).
+Ask questions and get support via the [forums](https://devops.nuagenetworks.net/forums/) on the [MetroAE site](https://devops.nuagenetworks.net/).
 You may also contact us directly.
   Outside Nokia: [devops@nuagenetworks.net](mailto:deveops@nuagenetworks.net "send email to nuage-metro project")
   Internal Nokia: [nuage-metro-interest@list.nokia.com](mailto:nuage-metro-interest@list.nokia.com "send email to nuage-metro project")

 Report bugs you find and suggest new features and enhancements via the [GitHub Issues](https://github.com/nuagenetworks/nuage-metro/issues "nuage-metro issues") feature.

-You may also [contribute](../CONTRIBUTING.md) to MetroÆ by submitting your own code to the project.
+You may also [contribute](../CONTRIBUTING.md) to MetroAE by submitting your own code to the project.